-The Jerwood/Arvon Mentoring Programme, run in partnership with Jerwood Charitable Foundation, takes on nine talented, emerging writers, who receive mentoring for one year by an established writer working in either Fiction, Playwriting or Poetry.
+Now in its ninth iteration, this programme is run in partnership with Jerwood Charitable Foundation, and will take on nine talented, emerging writers, who will be mentored for one year by an established writer working in the genre of either Fiction, Playwriting or Poetry.

-Over the course of the year you will benefit from dedicated support and guidance with your writing, two week-long residentials at an Arvon centre, additional advice from industry experts, and publication in a group anthology.
 This is a unique opportunity to transform your writing practice.
+Over the course of the year you will benefit from dedicated support and guidance with your writing, two week-long residentials at an Arvon centre, and additional advice sessions from industry professionals.

 The Jerwood/Arvon Mentoring Programme is generously supported by Jerwood Charitable Foundation.